atsb/Doom64EX-Plus/README.md

 The data files will be atm on: `ux0:/data/DOOM64EX+`

 ## Microsoft Xbox
-At the moment the assets will be on the root.
+At the moment the assets will be on the d:\\.